isekaiweb/isekaiweb/README.md

 **I love design and make new things** especially for make an app and **my desire is to make apps looks nice and friendly** for user not just nice for eye but easy to use

 - My Current Status : Undergraduate Student 6th Semester in [STMIK-STIE Mikroskil](https://www.mikroskil.ac.id/) Majoring Mobile & Web
-- My Activity now : Learn in [Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka](https://www.linkedin.com/company/bangkit-academy-led-by-google-tokopedia-gojek-traveloka/mycompany/)
+- My Activity now : in internship job at STMIK-STIE Mikroskil as Event Support System to handle event [ideafuse 2021](https://ideafuse.mikroskil.ac.id/2021/)
 #### Connect with me:

 [<img align="left" alt="abraham | Facebook" width="22px" src="https://www.freepnglogos.com/uploads/facebook-logo-13.png" />][facebook]